open-sdg/open-sdg.github.io/_blog/2022-04-01-preparing-for-open-sdg-2.md

 ## Bootstrap 5 layouts

 When Bootstrap 5 is enabled, the "layout" used for 2 pages will change.
-If you have customised either of these pages' layouts, will need to do 2 things in each case:
+If you have customised either of these pages' layouts, you will need to do 2 things in each case:

 1. Adjust your override according to the Bootstrap 5 version
 2. Move your override to the location of the Bootstrap 5 version